BMProjects-Development/MagicalLights/README.md

 - <b>Immersive Sounds</b>: Integrated audio tweaks and ambient soundscapes breathe life into the environment, making your magical journey feel truly alive.

 ### <b>Gameplay & Mechanics</b>
-- <b>Custom Spellcraft</b>: Don't just cast spells—create them!
+- <b>Custom Spellcraft</b>: Don't just cast spells-create them!
 Design your own magical projectiles, buffs, and utility spells tailored perfectly to your playstyle.

 - <b>Arcane Automation</b>: Use the power of magic, mystical creatures, and unique flowers to automate your resource gathering, sorting, and crafting pipelines.